coder-academy-students/major-project-3-alex-karolis/README.md

 Signup and navigate away...

+### Fund me to pay for the DB host and I will spin up the full app by hosting RethinkDB :)

 ## The project

 Build an interactive React-Redux frontend with a separate Node.JS backend API to manage RethinkDB with thinky.io as an ORM wrapper.